hoertrei/BoogieJump/README.md

 ## How to Play

-1. **Download the Game:** Visit the [Release Page](https://github.com/hoertrei/BoogieJump/releases) to download the latest version of BoogieJump.
+1. **Download the Game:** Visit the [Release Page](https://github.com/hoertrei/BoogieJump/releases) to download the latest version of Boogie Jump.
 2. **Unzip the File:** Unzip the downloaded file to any location on your computer.
-3. **Start the Game:** Double-click the `exe` file within the unzipped folder to launch BoogieJump.
+3. **Start the Game:** Double-click the `exe` file within the unzipped folder to launch Boogie Jump.
 4. **Create a Shortcut:** For convenient access, create a shortcut of the `exe` file on your desktop.
 Ensure the main folder remains intact and in a preferred location on your computer.

 ## System Requirements